-- you have the right to ask the Mental Health Tribunal for a review - you have the right to be given reasonable notice of a Mental Health Tribunal hearing - you can attend the Mental Health Tribunal hearing - your representative can also attend the hearing - if you are not happy with the decision that the Mental Health Tribunal makes, you may be able to appeal to the Supreme Court - you can ask the Chief Civil Psychiatrist or Chief Forensic Psychiatrist to intervene directly in your assessment, treatment and care including in decisions to seclude or restrain you - you can also ask a member of your treating team to work with you to develop a plan for how to reduce the likelihood of being secluded or restrained in the future.
+- you have the right to ask the Mental Health Stream of the TASCAT (the Tribunal) for a review - you have the right to be given reasonable notice of the Tribunal hearing - you can attend the Tribunal hearing - your representative can also attend the hearing - if you are not happy with the decision that the Tribunal makes, you may be able to appeal to the Supreme Court - you can ask the Chief Psychiatrist to intervene directly in your assessment, treatment and care including in decisions to seclude or restrain you - you can also ask a member of your treating team to work with you to develop a plan for how to reduce the likelihood of being secluded or restrained in the future.
 A plan like this is called a Collaborative Advance Safety Plan.